 College is a time during which many students finally begin to get serious about their grades.
 Performing poorly in your classes can result in a low gpa, causing you to lose scholarships or even get kicked out of college.

-College students can have multiple reasons for contacting a professor about a grade or a grade requirements.
+College students can have multiple reasons for contacting a professor about a grade or grade requirements.
 Perhaps you are wondering what your average is, or you feel a particular grade was unfair.
-You can use email as a means to successfully address your concerns with your professor.
+At times when face-to-face meetings are not as convenient for you or the professor, you can use email as a means to successfully address your concerns.

 How to Contact a Professor

 Before writing an email, really think about why you're writing it and what you want to write about.

 A professor can teach multiple sections of the same class or completely different courses, so his or her time could be limited.
 Make sure you're prepared so you're not wasting you or your professor’s time.

 You should also ensure that the question you are about to ask has not already been answered in the course syllabus.

 Many professors put thorough information about their grading scale in the syllabus, which is often provided to you in the first week of class.

 When you email professors, it’s a good idea to write the email through your college email account, which is typically an edu email address.
 This lets the professor know that it’s a student reaching out to them rather than a random contact.